pecigonzalo/wordpress-aws/README.md

 - Run `make plan` and review the plan output
 - If plan looks correct, run `make apply`
 - Get default credentials with `terraform output`
+- Use `make destroy` to destroy created resources

 ## Inputs